LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 Our TPF use case can for instance not be represented using OWL restrictions, because OWL restrictions work on class structures, but not on triple structures.
 That is because OWL has been designed for _inferencing_, and not for defining arbitrary constraints on RDF graphs.
-Other operations such as restricting to all instances of a certain type, or defining the cardinality of certain aspects are however possible.
+Other operations such as type restrictions on instances, or defining the cardinality of certain aspects are however possible.